97joseph/97joseph/README.md

 ### Hi there 👋
-I am Joseph Kibira.
-A Technical Consultant and a full-stack developer.
+I am Joseph Kibira.A passionated Software Developer .

 Aspiring for opportunities and collaborations in the field of :